ibm-client-success/iks-container-registry/README.md

 In this section, we’ll see the outcomes of different custom policies applied against an image.

-The image list in Figure 4 displays information that can differ when the default cluster-wide policy flags **“trust:”** and **“va:”** are modified.
+The image list in Figure 4 displays information that can differ when the default cluster-wide policy flags **“trust”** and **“va”** are modified.

 ```$ bx cr images```